 I have a professional and personal passion for helping First Nations people to be able to access information about themselves, their communities, their culture and history.
 Opening the doors to collections such as those held at the National Library to Indigenous Australians is an incredibly important part of the healing process for First Nations people and of the reconciliation process for all Australians.

 I am a Wiradjuri woman from central New South Wales Riverina District.

 I'm from Griffith, in New South Wales.
 I came to Canberra for a position in a library, and I decided to work here at the National.

 I worked in book binding first, then in Newspapers.
 I actually met my husband there, and we married in 1977.
 I worked in Serials for a while, then took time off to have my children, and to work as a day care mum.
 I came back to the Library in 2005, and now work in Document Supply.
-Both my husband and I still work at the National Library.

 I love it.
 There are a lot of people still here from when I was here the first time, actually, so it's really nice.
 I'm really happy, and this is where I belong.